$T\overline{T}$-deformed free energy of the Airy model

 This integral \eqref{intg0} can be evaluated numerically and below we plot the quenched free energy $F_q(\beta)$ at genus-zero with $T\overline{T}$ deformation coupling $\lambda = -1/20$ against temperature $T$.

-We also plot the genus-zero quenched free energy for various different signs of $\lambda$, see Figure \ref{fig:badlambdas}.
-Notice that in the perturbative expansion of $\lambda$, $\lambda$ also appears as $\lambda T$.
+We also plot the genus-zero quenched free energy for various different signs of $\lambda$, again using differential operators as in \eqref{eq:diff}, see Figure \ref{fig:badlambdas}.
+Notice that in the perturbative expansion of $\lambda$, $\lambda$ also always appears as $\lambda T$.
 Hence, for the leading order approximation to hold, $\lambda T$ must be small.
 In the numerical calculation, we find $F_{q,\lambda}(T)$ monotonically decreases as a function of $T$ for the good sign $\lambda > 0$.
 However, monotonicity can break down when $\lambda T$ is too large for the bad sign $\lambda > 0$ and this is likely due to $\lambda T$ exceeding the range of validity of leading order approximation in $\lambda$.